 It now remains to prove the claim~\ref{claim}.

 \

 \emph{Proof of claim~\ref{claim}}.
-Aiming to extract a contradiction, suppose that $K_X+P_M$ is not pseudo-effective for some $M>r$.
-Let $H'$ be a suitably chosen very ample divisor such that the effective log-threshold given by
+Aiming to extract a contradiction, suppose that $(K_X+P_M)$ is not pseudo-effective for some positive integer $M>r$.
+Let $H'$ be a suitably-chosen very ample divisor such that the effective log-threshold given by